 Patient Safety Strategies

-- Utilize written policies and protocols for office and clinical staff to follow when triaging calls and providing advice.
+- Implement written policies and protocols for office and clinical staff to follow when triaging calls and providing advice.
 Conduct periodic chart audits to ensure that policies and protocols are followed.
 Review the guidelines annually and revise as circumstances warrant.

 - Require an in-person examination if a patient calls a third time with a complaint that was not resolved by previous telephone advice.